Rachel Sophie Sikwese: Life

 Sikwese was born in 1970.
 She studied law at the University of Malawi and graduated in 1997.
 In the following year she was serving as a magistrate.
 Three years later she graduated from Indiana University School of Law with a master of laws degree in 2000.

 In 2004, she took the chair of Malawi's Industrial Relations Court.
 She has written about labour law and industrial relations.

 In 2012, she became a High Court judge when she was sworn in by President Joyce Banda.
-She was one of several judges sworn in and President Banda assured them that she did not intend to use her Presidential power to interfere with the judiciary.
+She was one of several judges sworn in and President Banda assured them that she did not intend to use her presidential power to interfere with the judiciary.
 She was a joint author and editor of "Labour Law in Malawi" in 2012.

 In 2019, she was one of nine women who were judges in Malawi, the others were Justice of Appeal Jane Ansah who led the Malawi Electoral Commission, Dorothy Kamanga, Ivy Kamanga, Fiona Mwale, Annabel Mtalimanja, Zione Ntaba and Ruth Chinangwa.
 Justice Esme Chombo, had been involved in Madonna's adoptions, but in 2019 she was said to be just retired.

 The United Nations Dispute Tribunal recognised Sikwese as an international judge in 2019.
-She was sworn in by the United Nations Secretary-General Antonio Guterres and she served there for seven years as one of the six half-time judges.
+She was sworn in by the United Nations Secretary-General Antonio Guterres and she would serve there for seven years as one of the six half-time judges.
+She began the appointment at the same time as Justice Eleanor Donaldson-Honeywell of Trinidad and Tobago, Justice Francis Belle of Barbados and Justice Margaret Tibulya of Uganda.

 One of her monographs was published by the International Encyclopedia for Labour Law and Industrial Relations.
 In 2024, she wrote an article for UN Today explaining the UN's internal laws and how they were applied in practice to its employees.